MB0390231/gohighlevel-api-sdk-python/README.md

 You can now use this access token to authenticate your requests to the GoHighLevel API.
 You will want to edit the auth.py routes to save the access token to a database or file for later use.
 Additionally, your access token will be short lived, but can be refreshed using the refresh token.

-To refresh your access token, you can use the refresh_token function in the auth.py file to get a new access token.
+To refresh your access token, you can either use the refresh_token function in the auth.py file to get a new access token or you can use the refresh_token method on any of the HighLevel objects.

+You will then want to save the new token data to your database or file for later use.
+The old access token will still work until it expires, but the old refresh token will no longer work.

 ```python
 from highlevel_sdk.auth import refresh_token